igorwojda/kotlin-coding-challenges/README.md

 3. Import project by using Android Studio menu: `File -> New -> Project From Version Control -> Git`
 4. Enter Repository URL `https://github.com/igorwojda/kotlin-coding-puzzle.git`  and click `clone`
-5. Navigate to [app/src/test/java/com/igorwojda](app/src/test/java/com/igorwojda/) folder in `Project` view or [app/java/com (test)/igorwojda](app/src/test/java/com/igorwojda/) in `Android` view in project panel.
+5. Navigate to [app/src/test/java/com/igorwojda](app/src/test/java/com/igorwojda/) folder in `Project` view or [app/java/com (test)/igorwojda](app/src/test/java/com/igorwojda/) in `Tests`/`Android` view in project panel.
-6. Optionally install [Markdown Navigator](https://plugins.jetbrains.com/plugin/7896-markdown-navigator) plugin for Android studio to have nice preview of markdown files (files containing puzzles description)
+6. Optionally install [Markdown Navigator](https://plugins.jetbrains.com/plugin/7896-markdown-navigator) plugin for Android Studio to have nice preview of markdown files containing puzzles description.

 **Info**: If you can't run tests after opening the project please restart Android Studio.

-## Puzzle structure

-Each puzzle is located in separate package and it contains 3 files ([screen](./misc/image/SampleTask.png)):
-* `Puzzle.md` - description of the puzzle
-* `Puzzle.kt` - contains empty method/class where puzzle should be solved and a set of tests to run
-* `PuzzleSolution.kt` - file that contains one or more puzzle solutions (encapsulated in Kotlin `object` just to avoid conflicts with other coding puzzles)

-## Running tests
+# Run tests

 Open `Puzzle.kt` file for any puzzle.
 Locate class with `Test` suffix (`PuzzleTest`).
 Click on the green green arrow close to line number to run one or more tests in the class ([screen](./misc/image/RunTest.png)).
 After running the test you can rerun the last configuration using